-4.9.1 The statutory primary purpose of Areas of Outstanding Natural Beauty is conserving and enhancing the natural beauty of the area.
-(All public bodies must have regard to this in carrying any functions which affect such an area.)
-National Planning Policy Framework para 115 says that great weight should be given to conserving landscape and scenic beauty in Areas of Outstanding Natural Beauty.
-The conservation of wildlife and cultural heritage are important considerations.
+4.10.1 The statutory primary purpose of Areas of Outstanding Natural Beauty is conserving and enhancing the natural beauty of the area.
+All public bodies must have regard to this in carrying any functions which affect such an area.
+The revised NPPF (2019, Para 172) states that great weight should be given to conserving landscape and scenic beauty in Areas of Outstanding Natural Beauty.
+The conservation of wildlife and cultural heritage are important considerations (see map 11).